 Writer Bio

-Celeste Rita Baker is a Virgin Islander who currently resides in Harlem New York City.
-She has published short stories in The Caribbean Writer, Calabash, Margin’s Magical Realism, Scarab, Moko Magazine, Abyss & Apex, Strange Horizons, and is included in the anthologies People of Colo(u)r Destroy Fantasy, An Alphabet of Embers, Black Science Fiction Society's Genesis, The Outcast Hours and The Apex Book of World SF 4.
+Celeste Rita Baker is a Virgin Islander who currently resides on St. Thomas.
+She has published short stories in Lightspeed, The Caribbean Writer, Calabash, Margin’s Magical Realism, Moko Magazine, Abyss & Apex, Strange Horizons, and is included in the anthologies: The Best American Science Fiction and Fantasy 2021, People of Colo(u)r Destroy Fantasy, An Alphabet of Embers, Black Science Fiction Society's Genesis, The Outcast Hours, The Apex Book of World SF 4, and other literary works.
 Celeste is a 2019 graduate of Clarion West.

 Inspirations